Hugging Face Data

 --input hf://<dataset_id> \

---field generation=text \
+--field output=text \

---field question=q
+--field input=q

-Precedence: if a row carries both the canonical name and your user-mapped column (e.g. an empty generation field plus a populated text), the explicit --field mapping wins.
+Precedence: if a row carries both the canonical name and your user-mapped column (e.g. an empty output field plus a populated text), the explicit --field mapping wins.
 This is intentional — you asked for it.

 Mirrored on nexagauge estimate: the same --field option works for cost estimation, so the mapping doesn't need to change between estimate and run.